Oxford Academy (California)

-Oxford Academy, commonly stylized as OA, is a public school in Cypress, California serving grades 7–12 as part of the Anaheim Union High School District.
+Oxford Academy, commonly stylized as OA, is a public magnet school in Cypress, California serving grades 7–12 as part of the Anaheim Union High School District.

-As of 2025, the school was ranked #2 for the best high schools in California by U.S. News & World Report, as well as #22 for the best U.S. high schools.
+As of 2026, the school was ranked #2 for the best high schools in California by U.S. News & World Report, as well as #19 for the best U.S. high schools.

 History

 Aerial view, looking SSE of Oxford Junior High School (top right) in the 1960s.
-Showcased is the intersection of Orange Avenue and Grindlay St, with the newly-built Cypress Civic Center seen at the bottom left quadrant.
+Showcased is the intersection of Orange Avenue and Grindlay St, with the newly built Cypress Civic Center seen at the bottom left quadrant.

-Built in 1960 on the corner of Orange Ave and Grindlay St in Cypress, Oxford Academy's campus originally served as the location of the Anaheim Union High School District's new middle school.
-Oxford Junior High School was established in 1965, but closed soon after in 1980 due to declining enrollment.
-Afterwards, the campus hosted various different institutions for brief periods of time, including a satellite campus for Barclay College as well as the Cypress Cultural Arts Center.
-Finally, in response to district-wide school overcrowding, administrators reopened the site as Oxford Academy, a magnet school serving AUHSD students, in the fall of 1998.
+Built in 1960 on the corner of Orange Ave and Grindlay St in Cypress, Oxford Academy's campus originally served as the location of the Anaheim Union High School District's new middle school, Oxford Junior High School.
+Established in 1965, the school served an area which was rapidly transforming from mostly agricultural to suburban single-family homes.
+However, with the opening of other schools nearby, such as Oak Junior High in 1962 and Pine Junior High (now McAuliffe Middle School) in 1967, declining enrollment caused the school's closure soon after in 1980.
+Afterwards, the campus was leased to the city of Cypress and hosted various institutions for brief periods of time, including a satellite campus for Barclay College and the Cypress Cultural Arts Center.
+In 1990, the city leased the site to Brethren Christian, a private Christian junior and senior high school; during this time the playing fields were used jointly by the school's football team as well as LA and Orange County youth soccer leagues.
+In 1996, the district voted to end the lease to Brethren Christian by the 1998–99 school year.
+In response to district-wide school overcrowding, AUHSD officials proposed starting a college-prep academy, with the city of Cypress offering $80,000 towards renovating the fields and multipurpose room.
+Finally, in the fall of 1998, administrators reopened the site as Oxford Academy, a magnet school serving AUHSD students.
 Although some administrators and teachers expressed concern that the new school would poach the best students from schools around the district, they decided ultimately that the competition would be beneficial, not only for those high-achieving students at Oxford but also for other schools aiming to keep pace.